Import messy inputs

 The all-groups view keeps the complete delivery map available when the driver needs the full picture.

-The product story stays simple: prepare a reviewed group, then send up to 14 planned stops to Apple Maps.
+The product story stays simple: prepare a reviewed group, then send it to Apple Maps or Google Maps.

 This visual comes from the simulator recording: NaviBatch opens Apple Maps and the route is ready for navigation.